My Cart Close

 What is Vitamin A?

 Natural sources of dietary Vitamin A, also called retinoids, come from animals and plants.
 Animal-derived retinoids (retinol, retinal, and retinyl esters) come from liver, some fish, egg yolks, heavy cream, and butter.
 Plant-derived Vitamin A comes in the form of carotenoid provitamins like beta-carotene (carrots, sweet potatoes, cantaloupe, kale, broccoli) and must be converted by the body into a usable form.
 Vitamin A is then used for reproductive development, vision, immunity, and cell function and division.
 The first symptom of deficiency is often night-blindness.
-(Cool fact - Vitamin A deficiency is rare these days, but the ancient Egyptians, apparently clever about more than just pyramids, ate liver to treat night blindness.)
+(Cool fact: Vitamin A deficiency is rare these days, but the ancient Egyptians, apparently clever about more than just pyramids, ate liver to treat night blindness.)

 In skin care, Vitamin A also has many names.
 Retin-A (tretinoin) is the name most people know, and was the first, patented version of a cream containing retinoic acid.
 It was initially used to treat acne, with moderate success for many people, but had the unexpected side-effect of much younger-looking skin with long-term use.
 (Can I get a cha-ching?)